BH220ss/MGS-MechanicalDrive/Assets/MGS-MechanicalDrive/Readme.txt

     Make sure the gear engages perfectly with the worm when building model.

-    Create smooth track anchors as much as possible, the "count" and "space" of chain should be set reasonably.

     The amplitude radius of CentrifugalVibrator or LinearVibrator usually set a small value.